5 Ways To Begin Decolonizing Sports

 Here are five steps governing bodies, coaches, parents, and organizations can begin decolonizing sport:

 1. Stop calling hockey “Canada’s Game” – If we can untie the game of hockey as a core component of the collective identity of those who currently inhabit this land, we can begin to take away hockey’s colonizing power.
-That those who play hockey here are obviously more Canadian, or are truly Canadian.
+This would remove the preconceived notion that those who play hockey here are obviously more Canadian, or are truly Canadian.
 We need to reconize that some Indigenous people who play hockey, do not self-identify as Canadian.
 The mere fact that hockey originated from ‘stick and ball’ games played in England, and that ‘shinny,’ a widely accepted precursor to organized hockey is derived from the Scottish game shinty, tells us of the games Colonial roots.
 Hockey was later used directly at residential schools as a social engineering tool to encourage Indigenous youth to self-identify as Canadian, thereby shedding their Indigenous roots.
 Removing the mandate that playing hockey makes you inherently more Canadian is a start, and that comes with how we educate youth about the game.
 You don’t need to play hockey to be a part of this land.

 3. Create Funding For All Indigenous Youth To Participate In Sport – Through residential schools, and laws enacted since, Colonial settlers have created economic marginalization, and impoverished many Indigenous people and communities.
 With rising costs related to playing organized sport, this exclusion and marginalization has continued.
 These generational impacts have limited Indigenous participation in sport at various levels.
 It’s time the doors open for Indigenous youth.
 The Truth and Reconciliation calls to action bring this issue to the forefront in Call To Action #90, among others, meaning this is not something we can do, it’s something we must do.
 Opportunity and access should not exist only for white privileged Canadians.